Lillestrøm (town): Air

 Kjeller, a town contiguous with the north of Lillestrøm, is the site of Kjeller Airfield, which has a long history of both military and civilian use.
 Founded in 1912, it is one of the world's oldest airports.
 Today, the airfield is used mainly by light aircraft, and major air traffic is routed to the international airport at Gardermoen (opened 1998).
 In November 2016, the Norwegian government decided that they would close the airfield by 2023 and plans to redevelop the land for housing and small businesses.

 Education

 Lillestrøm is home to three primary schools (Vigernes, Volla and Kjeller), a lower secondary school (Kjellervolla), and two upper secondary schools (Lillestrøm and Skedsmo).
 The town also hosts a Folkeuniversitet campus, the Norwegian Correctional Service's college and a satellite campus of Oslo Metropolitan University.

 Government

 The municipality in Lillestrøm is controlled by the local Labor party.
 Since 2011, Ole Jacob Flæten has been Lillestrøm's mayor.

 The head office of Accident Investigation Board Norway is located in Lillestrøm.

 Sport

-The local football team, Lillestrøm SK, plays in the Eliteserien.
-Their home ground is Åråsen stadion.
+The local football club, Lillestrøm SK was founded in 1917 and currently plays in the Norwegian first division.
+The club is among the most successful in Norwegian football and has won five league titles in addition to six cups.
+During the 70s, the club went through the divisions with back-to-back promotions before eventually winning the double in 1977, largely thanks to their legendary player Tom Lund.
+Their home ground is Åråsen Stadion which accommodates 10,540 spectators.